 Copy the wallet.dat file and save it in a secure location.
 Remember: if your wallet is unencrypted and it gets stolen, your MERGE is not safe!
 You can backup the merge.conf and masternode.conf files as well.

-Go to Tools > Debug console:
+In your Merge wallet, go to Tools > Debug console:

 The debug console window will appear: